6 Best Nuts for Weight Loss

 This tiny nut is pretty mighty!
 What makes the unsung hero of the nut world such a powerful health food?
 For starters, it's the richest known food source of selenium out there, with just two of the tiny nuts providing more than a day's worth of the mineral.
 Selenium not only plays a key role in metabolism, immunity and reproductive health, but also helps the body absorb vitamin E, which can help ward off cataracts later in life.
 Not to mention, Brazil nuts are packed with health-boosters like copper, zinc, potassium, riboflavin, heart-healthy fats and magnesium, a mineral many women are deficient in (especially those taking birth control pills).

 EAT THIS!
-If you’ve tried them before you’ll likely agree Brazil nuts have a rich, creamy flavor.
+If you've tried them before you'll likely agree Brazil nuts have a rich, creamy flavor.
 Add the nut, chopped, to oatmeal with some fruit and honey, pop them in your mouth raw, or roast them for 10 minutes with a bit of maple syrup and salt.
-Our only word of warning is to keep portion in check.
-High levels of selenium can be harmful, so stick to a serving (5-6 nuts a day).
+Our only word of warning is to keep your portion size in check.
+High levels of selenium can be harmful, so stick to just one Brazil nut a day.

 Dietary fats are kind of like lovers.
 Some of them make you a better person, and others—as you often discover too late—are catastrophically bad for your health.
 The good news is, unlike shoddy boyfriends, dietary fats come with red flags.
 The absolutely worst match for your apple-shaped figure: saturated fats.
-While unsaturated fat can help reduce abdominal fat, saturated fat can increase waist size, a study published in the journal Diabetes found.
-Saturated fats, like the kind you’ll find in baked goods and red meat, “turn on” certain genes that increase the storage of fat in the belly, researchers say.
+Unsaturated fat can help reduce abdominal fat, saturated fat can increase waist size while saturated fats, like the kind you'll find in baked goods and red meat, "turn on" certain genes that increase the storage of fat in the belly, research from Uppsala University states.
 Polyunsaturated fats, on the other hand, activate genes that reduce fat storage and improve insulin metabolism.
 At about 13 grams per one-ounce serving, walnuts are one of the best dietary sources.
 Sprinkle a handful on your morning oats or entree salad for belly-busting benefits.

 EAT THIS!
 Mix 1 cup walnuts with 1/2 cup dried blueberries and 1/4 cup dark chocolate chunks.

 Think of each almond as a natural weight-loss pill.
-A study of overweight and obese adults found that, combined with a calorie-restricted diet, consuming a little more than a quarter-cup of the nuts can decrease weight more effectively than a snack comprised of complex carbohydrates and safflower oil—after just two weeks!
+A study in the International Journal of Obesity and Related Metabolic Disorders studied overweight and obese adults and found that, when combined with a calorie-restricted diet, consuming a little more than a quarter-cup of the nuts can decrease weight more effectively than a snack comprised of complex carbohydrates and safflower oil—after just two weeks!
 (And after 24 weeks, those who ate the nuts experienced a 62% greater reduction in weight and BMI!)
 For optimal results, eat your daily serving before you hit the gym.
 Almonds, rich in the amino acid L-arginine, can actually help you burn more fat and carbs during workouts, a study printed in The Journal of the International Society of Sports Nutrition found.
-Fill up, but don’t fill out: Use these Eat This, Not That!-recommended 10 Daily Habits That Blast Belly Fat.

 EAT THIS!
-Blue Diamond Almonds.
-Nuts are high in fat–which may seem counterproductive if you’re trying to lose it–but eating a moderate portion of monounsaturated fat, like the kind found in Blue Diamond’s 100-calorie packs of whole almonds, can ward off the munchies and keep you full.
-A recent study found that participants who ate about 7 grams of monounsaturated fat with a meal reported a 40% decreased desire to eat for hours afterwards.
+Nuts are high in fat–which may seem counterproductive if you're trying to lose it–but eating a moderate portion of monounsaturated fat, like the kind found in Blue Diamond's 100-calorie packs of whole almonds, can ward off the munchies and keep you full.
 The saving grace here is the calorie-controlled serving, which stops you from overindulging.

 Stephen Colbert may be on to something.
 UCLA Center for Human Nutrition researchers divided study participants into two groups, each of which were fed a nearly identical low-cal diet for 12-weeks.
 The only difference between the groups was what they were given to eat as an afternoon snack.
 One group ate 220-calories of pretzels while the other group munched on 240-calories worth of pistachios.
 Just four weeks into the study, the pistachio group had reduced their BMI by a point (while the pretzel-eating group stayed the same) and their cholesterol and triglyceride levels showed improvements as well.